-We consider that the building is unlikely to be used by significant numbers of bats for roosting.
-It is highly unlikely the building is essential for species survival.
+We consider that the buildings are unlikely to be used by significant numbers of bats for roosting.
+It is highly unlikely the buildings are essential for species survival.
 Precautionary mitigation would be appropriate.

 7.2 Population size class assessment

 From a review of adjacent habitat the maximum number of bats that are likely to use an area within 250m of the site is of the magnitude 1-9 (small).